Key Takeaways

 Why are states creating state-sponsored retirement programs?

 In short, legislation has been introduced to encourage more private-sector businesses to offer a state retirement plan to their employees.
-Studies have found that Americans are 15x more likely to save for retirement if their employee offers a plan.
+Studies have found that Americans are 15x more likely to save for retirement if their employer offers a plan.

 To address the retirement savings crisis, states have implemented or proposed legislation to establish a state-sponsored retirement savings plan to help employees save.